-After a fire completely gutted the concert hall a fundraising effort went in to full swing and in the same year a new concert hall was built.
-It is still in use today as a very busy Student Union.
+After a fire completely gutted the concert hall in 1982 a fundraising effort went in to full swing and in the same year a new concert hall was built.
+The hall is still in use today as a very busy Student Union.
 It is the main social area for students to spend their leisure time and also the location of the Summer and Christmas shows.

 The Walled Garden, which was presented to Derwen College from the Shropshire Horticultural Society in 1989, continues to change and develop in order to provide our students with learning opportunities.
-To celebrate our 90th birthday a border in the Walled Garden has been designed using plants to represent the ethos and values of the college.
-Plant meanings have been used for centuries to convey particular sentiments and the scheme should provide a display that is..Read More
+To celebrate our 90th birthday in 2018 a border in the Walled Garden was designed using plants to represent the ethos and values of the college.
+Plant meanings have been used for centuries to convey particular sentiments and the scheme should provide a display that..Read More

 Open seven days a week the Orangery Restaurant is a training restaurant for our Hospitality and Housekeeping students.
 Situated on the ground floor of the original Derwen farmhouse, The Orangery is a great venue for events such as Afternoon Teas, family get-togethers and parties.
 Open Sunday to Friday, you can visit The Orangery Restaurant for breakfast from 10am, light lunches and weekday specials.
 Sunday lunch is very popular and booking is essential.

 The farm shop provides an outlet on site for us to sell our range of dc handmade jams, chutneys, breads, cakes, gifts and cards.
 Since opening, the farm shop has been moved to the Garden Centre.
-You can still purchase a range of local food suppliers of specialist and artisan suppliers, as well as products made by Derwen College students.
+You can still purchase a range of local food from specialist and artisan suppliers, as well as products made by Derwen College students.
 The original Young’s Farm Shop building is still open and is now used as Derwen College..Read More